- -30- then and now (8/22/18)2

 We have found this photograph was published May 19, 1956.
 Here is the caption:

 Youngsters start early in Cape learning about garden care.
 This kindergarten group, supervised by Miss Louise M. Gross at College Training School, are weeding and trimming out the flower beds.
-In the photo are Tom Otto, John Sheds, John Rueseler, Walter Lamkin, Fred Naeter, Cynthia Schoss and Martha Vogel.
+In the photo are Tom Otto, John Sheds, John Rueseler, Walter Lamkin, Fred Naeter, Cynthia Shoss and Martha Vogel.

 Craig Watkins of Justin, Texas, provides this information on the photo of the archers: